Skip to content

 2. The new batch of jets is being read and after the cuts are applied n_batch jets remain.
 The jets are binned with the the binning from step 1 (if upscaling is not used) or upscaled binning defined by 3 (if upscaling is used) and the reference number of the bin for each jet is saved.

-3. The number of requested jets in each bin are calculated as floor(n_batch*pdf_target_flavour+uniform([0, 1])) so that if n_batch*flavour.sampling_fraction*pdf_target_flavour=1.2 it has a 80% chance to be rounded up to 1 and 20% cnahce to be rounded up to 2 so that for each bin we get an integer number that on average corresponds to the expected value.
+3. The number of requested jets in each bin are calculated as floor(n_batch*pdf_target_flavour+uniform([0, 1])) so that if n_batch*flavour.sampling_fraction*pdf_target_flavour=1.2 it has a 80% chance to be rounded up to 1 and 20% chance to be rounded up to 2 so that for each bin we get an integer number that on average corresponds to the expected value.

 4. From each bin we select consecutively (without replacement) the required number of jets.
-If the bin holds less jets than the requested number the rest of jets in this bin is chosen at random from this bin with replacemene.
+If the bin holds less jets than the requested number the rest of jets in this bin is chosen at random from this bin with replacement.
 This way only few jets in each bin are repeated for flavour.sampling_fraction=1 and rarely any are repeated for smaller sampling fractions

 5. It may happen that we required jets from the bin that is empty in this batch thus the operations above lead to less jets than requested in total.
-To compencate we resample this number at random (with replacement) from already sampled jets.
+To compensate we resample this number at random (with replacement) from already sampled jets.
 This leads to some additional repetitions but this way we can be sure that we adhere to the target pdf.